Yoni Z: Career

-In October 2018, Zigelboum was chosen as Israel's Kikar HaShabbat's Best New Artist of the Year and Music Video of the Year for the Israeli video UP.
+In October 2018, Zigelboum was chosen as Israel's Kikar HaShabbat's Best New Artist of the Year and Music Video of the Year for the Israeli video "UP".
 He has performed singing the national anthem at a Miami Heat game in 2014, a Brooklyn Jewish Heritage Night performance hosted by the Brooklyn Nets in December 2015, and a Miami Heat Jewish Heritage Night half-time concert in December 2016.
-In August 2018, Yoni released the music video “AYO/Kadima,” setting a record for the number of music videos released from one Jewish album.
-He also performed at the first-ever Jamaican Passover program in Montego Bay in 2018.
+He also performed at a Passover program in Montego Bay, Jamaica, in 2018.

 Music videos

-Zigelboum released music videos before his debut album.
-The video for Ma Naaseh was shot in the snow in the Carpathian Mountains of Romania.
-The Eilat Mountains of Israel were chosen as the location for the video of AYO/Kadima.
-The animated video for UP, created by a team of fifteen people, uses a child-friendly approach to convey its message.
+Zigelboum has released several lavish music videos, including several prior to his debut album.
+In August 2018, Yoni released the music video "Kadima", setting a record for the number of music videos released from one Jewish music album.
+The video for "Ma Naaseh" was shot in the snow in the Carpathian Mountains of Romania, and he video of "Kadima" was filmed in the Eilat Mountains in Israel.
+The animated video for "UP", created by a team of fifteen people, uses a child-friendly approach to convey its message.
+His music video for "Hallelukah" was fimed in Ukraine and shows various types of people dancing at a silent disco, and was the first Jewish music video to show women prominently.

-Albums

-On July 26, 2018, Zigelboum released his debut album, consisting of 14 original songs.
-He participated in the songwriting and production of all album tracks.
-The album has been called "revolutionary" for Jewish music.
-The album sold out during the pre-order, and immediately went into a second production.
-He released music videos for four of the album tracks.